coding4humanists/xquery4humanists/functions.md

 category: top-level
 ---

-This document describes the built-in facilities for browsing function documentation offered by each of the implementations discussed in the book.
+The built-in function library for XQuery can be browsed at [XPath and XQuery Functions and Operators 3.1](https://www.w3.org/TR/xpath-functions-31/).
+In addition, each of the XQuery implementations discussed in the book offers online and/or in-app function documentation.

 ## BaseX

 All BaseX functions are documented on the BaseX [Module Library](http://docs.basex.org/wiki/Module_Library) page.

 The BaseX GUI does not expose function documentation.

 ## eXist